yduf/yduf.github.io/_posts/2023-10-20-systemd-podman-quadlet.md

 [Kube]
 # Point to the yaml file in the same directory
 Yaml=/mnt/paperless/paperless.yaml
-# Publish the envoy proxy data port
+# Publish the envoy proxy data port => this has to match otherwise service won't start
-PublishPort=8000:8080
+PublishPort=8000:8000
 {% endhighlight %}

 {% highlight bash %}